stokito/fortress-lang/README.txt

 If that doesn't work, there's a bug in the interpreter; please issue a bug report.

-Once you do that, you can call the interpreter from any directory, on any Fortress file, simply by typing one of the following commands at a command line:
+Once you have built the interpreter,, you can call it from any directory, on any Fortress file, simply by typing one of the following commands at a command line:

 fortress compile somefile.fs{s,i}